honeyonsys/Design-Pattern-With-Java/README.md

 22. [**Template Method**](#templateMethodDesignPattern): Defines the skeleton of an algorithm in an operation, deferring some steps to subclasses.
 23. [**Visitor**](#visitorDesignPattern): Represents an operation to be performed on the elements of an object structure.
 It lets you define a new operation without changing the classes of the elements on which it operates.

+### Architechtural Design Patterns

+24. **Model-View-Controller (MVC)**: Separates an application into three interconnected components—Model, View, and Controller—to organize business logic, UI, and input handling.

+25. **Microservices**: An architectural style that structures an application as a collection of small, independent services that can be developed and deployed separately.

+26. **Layered Architecture**: Organizes an application into layers (e.g., presentation, business logic, data access), where each layer is responsible for specific tasks.

+27. **Event-Driven Architecture**: A system design in which components communicate through events, with the flow of execution driven by the occurrence of specific events.

+28. **Service-Oriented Architecture (SOA)**: A pattern where applications are built by reusing interoperable services, with each service being a discrete unit of business functionality.

+29. **Pipe and Filter**: A design pattern that decomposes a task into a sequence of processing elements (filters), where the output of one filter is the input to the next (pipes).

+30. **CQRS (Command Query Responsibility Segregation)**: Separates read and write operations in an application, allowing more efficient scaling and optimizing data handling.

 These design patterns are well-established solutions to common software design problems and are widely used in software engineering to improve code flexibility, scalability, and maintainability.